 3. REVISIONS

-Either Party shall notify the other Party of changes to their contact information above.
+Each Party shall notify the other Party of changes to their contact information above.
 After such notice, BPA may unilaterally revise section 1.2 and section 2 of this exhibit to reflect such changes to the Parties’ contact information.
-All other revisions to this exhibit shall be by mutual agreement of the Parties.
+All other changes to this Exhibit I will be made by mutual agreement of the Parties.

 (PS«X/LOC»- «File Name with Path».docx) «mm/dd/yy» {Drafter’s Note: Insert date of finalized contract here}